seinecle/blog/_posts/2026-05-29-flavors-agentic.md

     echo "[$(date -Is)] finished ${PACKAGE}"
 </details>

 This approach works well.
 It is not as easy as "launch script A, get 200 crawlers written in an hour" but almost that.
 If you are patient to read a bit the script above, you'll see that the LLM is tasked to write unit tests for each crawler it creates!
-As is normal, these tests don't always pass so that slow downs things a bit, but that's for the good cause since passing tests meaning crawls of a better quality later.
+As is normal, these tests don't always pass so that slow downs things a bit, but that's for the good cause since doing extra work to get passing tests means that the crawls will be more reliable.

 With this approach, I expect to have my 200 hundred crawlers up and ready in the next few days, and with an easy path to grow to hundreds more.

 # Flavor 3: having one LLM create and manage these subagents itself
-The approach above is really bash and unix heavy: I had ChatGPT to guide me through the creation of several bash scripts, which was tedious and which make my processes harder to maintain.
+Flavor 2 was really bash and unix heavy: this makes my processes harder to maintain.
 Why not have an LLM just spin off agents by itself, following my instructions?
 That's what every solution is advertising these days:

 - Cursor invites you to ["delegate implementation to focus on higher-level direction"](https://web.archive.org/web/20260528201253/https://cursor.com/product)
 - Codex has ["sub agents"](https://web.archive.org/web/20260524042439/https://developers.openai.com/codex/subagents) you can ochestrate